lhelms2/rtd-template/docs/source/user_guide/index.rst

 User Guide
 =============

-This user guide includes detailed topic discussions, for the topics needed to get started using XXX as a new user, see :ref:`quick-start`.
+This user guide includes detailed topic discussions, for the topics needed to get started using XXXXX as a new user, see :ref:`quick-start`.

 .. toctree::
    :maxdepth: 2